AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

 Ordinarily, a function that calls itself synchronously would lead to infinite recursion and overflow the stack, so the above code may seem problematic because it looks like `update` is calling itself.
 However, it's not calling itself _synchronously_.
 Instead, it's telling `requestAnimationFrame` to schedule a future `update` call during the next render opportunity.
 Since every `update` call is allowed to finish without waiting on any other code, the stack never overflows.

 Like `setTimeout` and `setInterval`, `requestAnimationFrame` takes a callback that will run at a later point in time.
 But in this case, that point in time is the next render opportunity, after the browser is done processing macro- and micro-tasks and just before it repaints.
-These render callbacks don't interfere with other tasks, and they're enqueued at an even interval that depends on the refresh rate of the user's display.
+These render callbacks don't interfere with other tasks, and they're enqueued at a regular interval that depends on the refresh rate of the user's display.

 For example, a 60 Hz display is one that refreshes 60 times per second, so the event loop will schedule `requestAnimationFrame` callbacks in such a way that 60 of them get a chance to run every second (60 FPS).
 In other words, each callback will be invoked roughly `1000 ms / 60 = 16.67 ms` after the previous one, meaning each frame will have only ~16.67 ms to do all of its work (your <dfn>animation budget</dfn>).
 Meanwhile, on a 120 Hz display, the event loop will do its best to ensure that there are 120 render opportunities per second; each animation frame will get roughly `1000 ms / 120 = 8.33 ms` to do all its work.
 If a frame exceeds its budget, the overall frame rate drops.